 Training workshop for Student Board Members

 CDN and NUS Scotland have come together to provide specialist governance training for student board members across Scotland, helping them to make a real contribution to the work of their boards.
-On 12 October students from across Scotland gathered at CDN’s offices in Stirling to participate in a lively and engaging day.

 I feel I know more about what is expected of me and I will be more confident in the board meeting setting and communicating with the Board outwith formal meetings.